nathan-contino/nathan-contino.github.io/_posts/techblog/2025-01-09-the-day-google-killed-the-pixel-4a.md

 > More details related to this change are available [here](https://support.google.com/pixelphone/answer/15701861?p=pixel4a_battery&rd=1).
 Eligibility criteria and other terms will apply.
 >
 > Thank you,
+>
 > Pixel team

 This came as a bit of a shock to many 4a owners, some of whom have been using their phones since August 2020 without any battery issues.
 I know my phone has been in constant use since late 2020, though previously my partner used it, not me.
-Neither of us every had any complaints about battery life, though it has obviously diminished over the last 3.5 years.
+Neither of us ever had any complaints about battery life, though it has obviously diminished over the last 3.5 years.

-Reading more information revealed that, just two days after the announcement, Google planned to release an update that would "reduce in battery capacity and charging performance"... for a phone that Google doesn't even support with security updates any more.
+Reading more information revealed that, just two days after the announcement, Google planned to release an update that would "reduce in battery capacity and charging performance"... a phone that Google doesn't even support with security updates any more.
 An surprise to be sure.
-Not a welcome one, especially since the [linked article] is full of lengthy nonspecific corporate weasel-words that make _me_, a very technical communicator and developer, somehow less certain about the safety of my phone.
+Not a welcome one, especially since the [linked article](https://support.google.com/pixelphone/answer/15701861?p=pixel4a_battery&rd=1) is full of lengthy nonspecific corporate weasel-words that make _me_, a very technical communicator and developer, somehow less certain about the safety of my phone.

 Fast forward to 8 January 2025.
 The update drops.
 Immediately, screams of cosmic horror (more than usual) issue from online communities of Pixel 4a owners: